Utah Deaf History and Culture

 In 1987, the Utah Deaf Access Coalition ran a campaign to pass Senate Bill 101.
 During this time, W. David Mortensen, the president of the Utah Association for the Deaf, and his Board of Directors lobbied politicians, particularly Senator Paul Fordham, to expand the Utah Relay Service.
 To cover the expense of Deaf phone service, the Utah State Legislature was presented with a proposal to charge each Utah citizen five cents on their phone bill.
 President Mortensen was concerned about the higher cost of using a phone for a Deaf person who uses a TTY.
 To assess the speed at which various Deaf individuals utilized the TTY, the committee working on this proposal appointed Rodney Walker, a Deaf advocate.
 Rodney concluded the survey and demonstrated that even the fastest typist could not type as quickly as a person could speak on the phone (Walker, 2006).

 During a demonstration for legislators at the Capitol, a proficient typewriter could not keep up with a person who read a quick note.
 This demonstrated how much more expensive it is for a Deaf person who uses a TTY to use a phone.
 As a result of the demonstration, the Utah Legislature imposed a three-cent-per-month surcharge on all home and business telephone lines, also known as the "Deaf Tax."
-In other words, the Utah Legislature imposed a five-cent surcharge on each Utah resident's phone bill to cover the cost of the deaf phone service (UAD Bulletin, December 1988).
+In other words, the Utah Legislature imposed a five-cent surcharge on each Utah resident's phone bill to cover the cost of the Deaf phone service (UAD Bulletin, December 1988).

-In 1988, a surcharge was implemented to fund a statewide telephone relay system that enabled Deaf, hard of hearing individuals, and people with speech limitations to communicate with hearing and speaking individuals via the conventional phone system.
-Additionally, the surcharge helped provide telecommunication devices to low-income individuals, allowing Deaf and hard of hearing individuals, as well as people with speech limitations, to access the telephone system directly (UAD Bulletin, December 1988).
+In 1988, a surcharge was implemented to fund a statewide telephone relay system that enabled Deaf, hard-of-hearing individuals, and people with speech limitations to communicate with hearing and speaking individuals via the conventional phone system.
+Additionally, the surcharge helped provide telecommunication devices to low-income individuals, allowing Deaf and hard-of-hearing individuals, as well as people with speech limitations, to access the telephone system directly (UAD Bulletin, December 1988).

 In January 1987, the UAD organized a Telephone Access Rally, which drew 200 Deaf people to push senators to pass SB 101 during its third reading.
 Governor Bangerter delivered a short but moving speech during the rally, and he had already signed a proclamation declaring January 30 National Telephone Equal Access Day (UAD Bulletin, March 1987).